Trekking Oldonyo Lengai during Safari

 Day 4: Shira Camp to Barranco Valley (Full Board)

-Today we walk on a gentle ascent and panoramic views.
-We traverse the southwest side of Kilimanjaro, passing underneath the Lava Tower and the final section of the Western Breach and after hot lunch the bottom of the Lava Tower (4,600 m.) we descend to the bottom of the Great Barranco valley (3,900 m.).
+Today we walk on a gentle ascent and panoramic views on your Kilimanjaro budget safari.
+We traverse the southwest side of Kilimanjaro, passing underneath the Lava Tower and the final section of the Western Breach, and after a hot lunch at the bottom of the Lava Tower (4,600 m.), we descend to the bottom of the Great Barranco valley (3,900 m.).

 Shira Camp to Barranco valley (3,900 m.): 5-7 hours walking.